skynetservices/skynet-archive/README.md

 Connect to http://127.0.0.1:9300 or :9301 and see the same thing.
 Kill the first router you started and submit a request... the second will handle the call.
 Kill all of the services, skynet will return a pretty error message letting you know that there weren't any services available to handle the request.

+Now, go to http://127.0.0.1:9100/debug/vars (if you haven't killed that router process... if you have find any other process and substitute the port).
+Skynet automatically exports statistical variables in JSON format:

+	{
+	...
+	"RouteService.RouteGetACHDataRequest-goroutines": 29,
+	"cmdline": ["bin/routers","-name=router","-port=9100"],
+	"RouteService.RouteGetACHDataRequest-processed": 3030,
+	"RouteService.RouteGetACHDataRequest-errors": 2
+	}

 ##How?
 Each process in SkyNet receives its configuration from a centralized configuration repository (currently Doozer - possibly pluggable in the future).
 Configuration changes are pushed to each process when new skynet services are started.
 This means that starting a new service automatically advertises that service's availability to the rest of the members of the skynet cluster.